The information below includes resources for students inthe Department of Clinical Research & Leadership.

 - View the University Bulletin for official policies

 Advising and DegreeMap

-DegreeMap is your program of study and snapshot of your current academic progress.
+DegreeMap is your program of study, which shows you how transfer credits applied, and a snapshot of your current academic progress.
 The DegreeMap Planner offers an individualized guide for course selection and registration each semester.

 To access DegreeMap:

 - Click "GWeb Info System" on the left sidebar.

 - Type in your User ID (GWid) and password.